-The Interventional Cardiology Centres are manned by senior Cardiologists trained in India and abroad.
+The Interventional Cardiology Centres at Apollo Heart Institutes has been at the forefront in the field since its inception.
+The Centre is manned by some of the Best Interventional Cardiologists in India who are trained at the best Institutes across the world for the treatment of heart diseases.
 Coronary stenting is routine and performed by most of the interventional cardiologists.
 Patients with high risk and multi vessel involvement are also treated.

 Primary angioplasty, an approach of opening blocked coronary artery during acute myocardial infarction, in place of thrombolysis is practised in suitable cases.
-The cardiologists have performed over 85000 angiographies and over 50000 coronary angioplasties since the establishment of Interventional Cardiology Centres.
-Non-coronary intervention deals with a variety of cardiovascular abnormalities.
+The cardiologists have performed over 3,40,000 angiographies and over 3,00,000 coronary angioplasties since the establishment of Interventional Cardiology Centres.
+Non-coronary intervention deals with a variety of cardiovascular diseases.
 Subclavian, iliac, femoral and carotid artery balloon angioplasty and stenting are being performed.
 Vascular dissection and aneurysm repair are also conducted with covered stents.

 Non-Surgical Closure of Heart Defects